Google News

 Representatives of different brands also added that Gen-Z and customers aged between 18-35 remain the target audience for these brands before investing in influencer marketing and celebrity collaboration.

-“Our main target audience is Gen-Z and millennials, young Indians who are health-conscious and seeking nutritious options,” said Chetan, chief executive officer (CEO), Alpino Health Foods.
+“Our main target audience is Gen-Z and millennials, young Indians who are health-conscious and seeking nutritious options,” said Chetan, chief executive officer (CEO), of Alpino Health Foods.

 The Surat-of based food and beverage brand has partnered with Bollywood actress Shilpa Shetty who is also a key investor.